VinodKW/log-routing-service/README.md

 -   For asynchronous processing and buffering:

-    -   Worker and Cron: Celery and Clery Beat
+    -   Worker and Cron: Celery and Celery Beat

 ##